chef-boneyard/private-chef-administration/source/administration/configuration.rst

 The type of database we are using.
-Only ``postgresql`` is fully supported - while ``mysql`` can be used with Private Chef, it requires the end user to install and configure both the server itself and the mysql client libraries.
+Only ``postgresql`` is fully supported - while ``mysql`` can be used with Private Chef, it requires the end user to install and configure both the server itself and the MySQL client libraries.

 *Default Value*: